 - Thinking Matters: One-quarter course in the freshman year.

 - Ways of Thinking, Ways of Doing: Eleven courses in eight subject areas, including aesthetic and interpretive inquiry, applied quantitative reasoning, creative expression, engaging diversity, ethical reasoning, formal reasoning, scientific method and analysis and social inquiry.

 Introductory Seminars: Stanford prioritizes close student and faculty interaction.
-More than 2,300 students enroll in about 200 seminars annually, studying with faculty members from all seven schools.
+More than 2,300 freshmen and sophomores enroll in about 200 seminars annually, studying with faculty members from all seven schools.

-Bing Overseas Studies Program: Stanford offers study opportunities in Australia, Barcelona, Beijing, Berlin Cape Town, Florence, Kyoto, Madrid, Moscow, Oxford, Paris and Santiago.
+Bing Overseas Studies Program: Stanford offers study opportunities in Australia, Barcelona, Beijing, Berlin Cape Town, Florence, Istanbul, Kyoto, Madrid, Oxford, Paris and Santiago.
 Also offered are Overseas Seminars and Faculty-Initiated Programs, such as the Community Health in Oaxaca program.
 In 2013-14, 871 students—53 percent of the average class year—studied abroad with Stanford.